thebwood/VerticalSliceArchitecture/VerticalSlice/README.md

 - Each slice is independent and self-contained
 - Commands and Queries are separate
 - Result pattern ensures consistent error handling
-- DTOs are specific to each feature (no sharing)
+- Validators are co-located with commands/queries
-- Handlers contain all business logic
+- Handlers contain only business logic (no validation)
 - Endpoints are thin - just HTTP mapping
+- DTOs are shared in Contracts folder

 ## ??
 CORS Configuration